seanli6/CreditService/README.md

 1. Maven
 2. Docker & Docker-Compose

-## How To
+## How To Run
-1. Build application using
-   `mvn clean install -Dmaven.test.skip=true`

-2. Run docker-compose
+1. Run docker-compose
    `docker-compose -up`

-3. Wait till the READY of `Credit-service` container
+2. Wait till the READY of `Credit-service` container

-4. Open http://localhost:8080/swagger-ui/ (Password: password Username: rbcfolks) on your browser
+3. Open http://localhost:8080/swagger-ui/ (Password: password Username: rbcfolks) on your browser

 ## How to Use